 Common Name: Marigold, Pot marigold

 Calendula’s beautiful yellowy orange flowers that open when the sun rises and close when the sun sets, have a naturally sunny disposition and brighten our surroundings.
 The flowers used to be a common ingredient in soups and stews in the cold winter months for this reason.
 They were thought to promote a sunny disposition and good health in the colder months, having been thought to aid in promoting good health and cheerfulness during the colder months.
-Carotenoids give it its colour and what made it a plant used for dyeing fabrics and cheese in medieval Europe.
+Carotenoids give it its colour and what made it a favourite plant for dyeing fabrics and colouring cheese in medieval Europe.
 It was said that picking the flowers under the noon day sun will strengthen and comfort the heart.
 With such a wide variety of actions, it's a welcoming herb in your garden, blooming from spring to late fall.
 It will keep blooming especially if you pick the flowers regularly.

 Parts Used: Yellow petals, flower buds